-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Parents and the community are very supportive of the educational programs in the district.
-Students are strongly encouraged to volunteer in community activities and organizations, such as the Police Activities League and local churches.
 The School Site Council plays an active role in the operation of Prospect Education Center.
 Due to few numbers of English Learners at P.E.C., we do not have an active English Learner Advisory Committee.